 There are three Tax-Savvy Expat courses: Essentials, Freelancer, and Entrepreneur.

 Essentials covers the basics-Essentials is the starting point for every expat.

-Then, if you work as a professional or you own a business, Freelancer and Entrepreneur cover more specific issues for your situation and provide a step-by-step guide to setting up the perfect legal structure for your situation.
+Then, if you work as a professional or you own a business, Freelancer and Entrepreneur cover more specific issues for your situation and also include the initial setup for the perfect legal structure for your situation.